acutkosky/learnedlr/README.md

 model_config:
     n_layers: 7
 ```
+Then, you can run the training by `python trainer_c4.py --config config_file.yaml`.
+Make sure you are in an interactive session (e.g. by running `qrsh -P aclab -l gpus=1 -pe omp 8 -l gpu_c=3.7`) first!
+Don't forget to log out of interactive sessions when finished.

+See example configs for other optimizers under the `config` directory (e.g. `config/scaleadamw/randlr1e0.yaml`).

 To submit a job to the scheduler, use the submit script `submit.sh`.
 This is basically a small wrapper around the command `python trainer_c4.py`, so you can provide extra arguments like so:
 ```